vanicat/hubic-swift/README.md

 You obviously need to have ruby to run this.
 I also use the mechanize, logger, and highline gems (json and base64 are part of ruby).

-This has only been tested on linux.
+This has only been tested on Debian.

 You also need a `client_id` and `client_secret`.
 To have them, register an application in your hubic